Quick Facts: Earning an Ed.D. in Kentucky

 School Administration Certificates

-The Division of Educator Licensure and Quality, under the auspices of the Education Professional Standards Board (EPSB), handles school administrative certifications in Kentucky.
-There are six types of administrative certification available from EPSB:
+The Division of Educator Licensure and Quality/Office of Educator Licensure and Effectiveness, under the auspices of the Education Professional Standards Board (EPSB), handles school administrative certifications in Kentucky.
+You can find certification info on GoTeachKY.
+There are six types of administrative certificates available:

 - Complete an EPSB-Approved Educator Preparation Program for Instructional Leadership – School Principal

-- Receive a passing score on the School Leaders Licensure Assessment (SLLA)
+- Receive a passing score on the School Leadership Licensure Assessment (SLLA) exam

 - Obtain a recommendation from an EPSB-approved institution